Ketogenic Diet Shopping Guide

 Premade sauces, dressings, and condiments are usually processed concoctions with toxic ingredients such as GMO oils, artificial sweeteners, and preservatives.
 Be sure to avoid these when shopping.

 Most condiments and sauces are also high in carbohydrates and contain refined sugars.
 Marinara and tomato-based sauces are usually low-carb if there is no added sugar to the sauce.
-Unfortunately, most of these tomatoes sauces have sugar added.
+Unfortunately, most of these tomato sauces have sugar added.

 There are some ketogenic salad dressings that I recommend.
 They are by Primal Kitchen and include flavors such as Ranch, Greek, and Green Goddess.
 Many of these can be found shopping at health food stores.